23min/abdes1/README.md

 With asyncio.gather, if one of the actors crashes, it cannot be restarted.
 Here Erlang can be of inspiration.

-[ ] Implement what is needed in a DES & try to run a minimal simulation
+[ ] Implement what is needed in a DES & try to run a minimal simulation (M/M/1 Single Server queueing system)

 - Event calendar / Fuuture Event List / Loop
 - State management / Ability to interrogate state / logging